 Best laid plans

-The funeral was hard enough but at least it was private, he’d mentioned that to her a few times, forensic had done their thing and Young was on the trail.
+The funeral was difficult enough but at least it was private, he’d mentioned that to her a few times, forensic had done their thing and Young was on the trail.

 He was cremated and the ashes scattered at sea, easy enough to do from a boat, Laura didn’t know if she was coming or going, she was out of it as far as Jenny B could see.

-It was over fairly quickly really and there was a wake for those aboard that boat, that was all.
+It was over fairly quickly really and there was a wake for those on board that boat, that was all.

 There’d be a memorial service for the wider contacts and DI Young would take care of that.

-The day of the reading of the will, Young thought it best to address two things on the one day and asked Laura if she’d visit his home to talk about the sinkings – he thought he might have some information.
+The day of the reading of the will, Young thought it best to address two things on the one day and he’d asked Laura if she’d visit his home to talk about the sinkings.

 She arrived about 10 a.m, she’d have a brunch with them and then be driven to the solicitor’s.
 Young got straight down to it.